On this page:

 EPA has conducted several Five-Year Reviews of the site’s remedy.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
-The fourth Five-Year Review for Operable Unit 1 (OU1), comprising of contaminated soil within 700-ft of foundry was completed in May 2017.
+The fourth Five-Year Review (PDF) for Operable Unit 1 (OU1), comprising of contaminated soil within 700-ft of foundry was completed in May 2017.
 This review concluded that the remedy in place is protective of human health and the environment.
-For more information about the Five-Year Review, click here.

 EPA approved a Remedial Investigation and Feasibility Study (RI/FS) work plan in April 2015 for Operable Unit (OU) 2 which includes contaminated soils outside of the OU1 area plus all other environmental media (groundwater, surface water sediments, ecological risk, etc.).
 EPA expects the Remedial Investigation (RI) to be completed in 2018.